Theodo-UK/react-native-workshop/README.md

-# React Native deployment workshop
+# React Native Deployment workshop

 Deploying a React Native app to a staging platform quicker than...